dwyerdevices/projects/readme.md

 up with extra tiles not used in the final layout, which is fine.
 It'll take slightly longer over all to print, but makes managing all of the printing much, much easier.

+When I sliced the convex curve tiles, I tried out a different fill pattern for the top and bottom layers, namely - the Hilbert Curve fill pattern.
+The default fill, which uses diagonal lines, creates a fairly smooth and regular surface.
+At the layer quality these tiles were printed at, the Hilbert Curve fill creates a noisy and somewhat incomplete surface.
+Small gaps between the space filling curve are evident.

+While slicing the 1x3 floor tiles, I tried out the Octogram Spiral fill pattern for the top and bottom layers.
+The pattern isn't visible on the top of the tiles, but is definitely visible on the bottom.
+At this print resolution, the octagram spiral pattern may have better coverage, with fewer gaps, on the bottom of tiles.

 **Things**:

  - [OpenForge Sewer - Curved Sluice](https://www.thingiverse.com/thing:928340)